larrywhy/blog/_posts/2015-02-08-how-to-set-language-in-string-xml-android-003422.md

 date: 2015-02-08 00:34:22
 ---

+# NOTE

 1.In **Android Studio**, you should change the mode to Project mode.

-2.Then, make a directory which the language name is.
+2.Then, make a directory which the language name belong to in **res/values/**.

 3.For instance, Chinese is **values-zh-rTW** .